wttech/gradle-aem-plugin/docs/package-plugin.md

 </properties>
 ```

-Also file _nodetypes.cnd_ is dynamically expanded from [template](../src/main/resources/com/cognifide/gradle/aem/package/META-INF/vault/nodetypes.cnd) to generate file containing all node types from all sub packages being merged into assembly package.
+Also, file _nodetypes.cnd_ is dynamically expanded from the [template](../src/main/resources/com/cognifide/gradle/aem/package/META-INF/vault/nodetypes.cnd) to generate a file containing all node types from all sub-packages being merged into an assembly package.

-Each JAR file in separate _hooks_ directory will be combined into single directory when creating assembly package.
+Each JAR file in separate _hooks_ directory will be combined into a single directory when creating an assembly package.

 ### Publishing packages

-Simply add following snippets to file _build.gradle.kts_ for each project applying package plugin.
+Simply add the following snippet to file _build.gradle.kts_ for each project applying package plugin.

 ```kotlin
 plugins {